swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 run or debug the filtered list of tests.

 <div class="warning" markdown="1">
-The Swift VS Code extension does not support running Swift Testing tests in Swift 5.10 or earlier.
+The Swift extension does not support running Swift Testing tests in Swift 5.10 or earlier.
 </div>

 ## Advanced Toolchain Selection